Fine multidegrees, universal Grobner bases, and matrix Schubert varieties: Introduction

 There are other combinatorial models for Schubert polynomials, such as hybrid pipe dreams \cite{KnutsonUdell}, which conjecturally have Gr\"{o}bner interpretations \cite{KnutsonPersonal}, and so similarly should give lower bounds on the coefficients of fine Schubert polynomials.
 Fine Schubert polynomials could obstruct the existence of Gr\"{o}bner interpretations for other combinatorial models, such as Bruhat chains \cite{Yu24}.

-When $w = 1, 2, \dotsc, r, q+1, q+2, \dotsc, p + q - r, r + 1, \dotsc, q\in S_{p + q - r}$, the matrix Schubert variety $X_w$ is isomorphic to the product of the locus of $p \times q$ matrices of rank at most $r$ with an affine space.
+When $w$ is the permutation in $S_{p + q - r}$ given by $(1, 2, \dotsc, r, q+1, q+2, \dotsc, p + q - r, r + 1, \dotsc, q)$, the matrix Schubert variety $X_w$ is isomorphic to the product of the locus of $p \times q$ matrices of rank at most $r$ with an affine space.
 In this case, fine Schubert polynomials have been extensively studied in connection with rigidity theory \cite{SingerCucuringu,Bernstein,Tsakiris,BDGGL}.
 Understanding the support of the fine Schubert polynomials of these permutations is a special case of understanding \emph{bipartite rigidity} \cite{KNN} of graphs.

 When $r \in \{0, 1, p-1, p\}$, these fine Schubert polynomials are easy to understand.
 When $r =2$, the support of the fine Schubert polynomial was computed in \cite{Bernstein}.
 When $r \ge p - 3$, the support was computed in \cite{BDGGL}.
 In both of these cases, the coefficients of $\mathfrak{F}_{w}(z)$ can be more than $1$, and the coefficients are not understood.